 You can post as soon as October 2 at 8:00 a.m.
 EDT until October 5 11:59 EDT (Stick with New York time and you’ll be fine).
 October 6-9 are viewing days for agents and editors.
 Any pitches posted after the October 5 deadline will be deleted.

 You may post up to three projects on the site.

 Illustrators-only (who do not have a GN project to pitch) can post a bio and link to their portfolio in the Illustration Station, so please post only once.

 Author-illustrators may include one image with their pitches (your image can include multiple panels/illustrations but should still fit into one file).
 If you are pitching a GN project, you cannot post in the Illustration Station.

-Un-agented Illustrators (who do not have a GN project to pitch), you may use the Illustration Station section of the website to post a 60-word or less bio, including a link to your portfolio.
+Un-agented Illustrators (who do not have a GN project to pitch), you may use the Illustration Station section of the website to post a 600 character or less bio, including a link to your portfolio.
 Please attach artwork to your comment, but it must fit in one file and be 1MB or less.
 Your file can and should contain more than one illustration.
 If you pitch in this section as an illustrator, you cannot pitch a project.
 If you pitch a project, you cannot pitch in Illustration Station as well.